riboviz/riboviz/docs/user/riboviz_outputs.md

 ## `<SAMPLE_ID>.h5`

 Length-sensitive alignments of reads in compressed h5 format.
 This file is created from the sample Bam file using `Bam_to_H5.R`.
-Information contained within the h5 file can be accessed using functions `GetGeneDataMatrix` and `TidyGeneDataMatrix` in R, which will create a tibble showing the number of reads of each length occurring at each position in a gene.
-More functions useful for working with a h5 file are described in `rscript/read_count_functions.R`.
+Information contained within the h5 file can be accessed using the functions `GetGeneDataMatrix` and `TidyGeneDataMatrix` in R, which will create a tibble showing the number of reads of each length occurring at each position in a gene.
+More useful functions for working with a h5 file are described in `rscripts/read_count_functions.R`.

 ## `3nt_periodicity.tsv`

 A tsv file, showing the sum of reads occurring at positions around the start and stop codons for all genes.
 Generated by `generate_stats_figs.R` during step “Check for 3nt periodicity globally”, using functions `CalculateThreeNucleotidePeriodicity` and `WriteThreeNucleotidePeriodicity`.
-These function produce a table showing the number of reads mapping to each position being investigated, using `AllGenes5StartPositionLengthCountsTibble` and `AllGenes3EndPositionLengthCountsTibble` to extract information from the sample h5 file
+These function produce a table showing the number of reads mapping to each position being investigated, using `AllGenes5StartPositionLengthCountsTibble` and `AllGenes3EndPositionLengthCountsTibble` to extract information from the sample h5 file.

 ```
 Pos	Counts	End